Frequently asked questions

 Latin, far from being a ‘dead language,’ actually nurtures many life long skills while also boosting SAT and ACT scores (for every Latin word that you know, you know 10 English words).

 Last year was our first year to sit the National Latin Exam and of the 8 students that took this national test, 7 were nationally recognized and we brought home two gold and two silver medals.
-You can read more about Cornerstone Classical’s approach to Latin here.
+You can read more about Cornerstone Christian School’s approach to Latin here.

 Do you have uniforms?